Gabapentin and Brain Damage: Side Effects and Benefits

 Treating Brain Damage with Gabapentin

+Gabapentin can be an effective treatment for brain damage symptoms such as neuropathy, seizures, and autonomic dysfunction.
 However, it is not without side effects or risks.
-Therefore, consult with your doctor before trying it, and alert your doctor immediately when side effects appear.
+Therefore, consult with your doctor carefully before trying it, and alert your doctor immediately if any side effects appear.

 More Ways to Recover with Flint Rehab: